A BEST moisture meter will be, right?

 That's all it tells you and that's all you need to know when:

 - you need to determine whether or not a slab has a moisture barrier underneath it.

 - the in floor radiant heat system has cured the gypcrete in which it was laid.

 - the self-leveling compound you poured has dried.

 Dry is dry.
-IF WHATEVER YOU ARE MEASURING IS NOT DRY, THEN THERE'S NO GREEN LIGHT TO PROCEED WITH THE PROJECT.
+IF WHATEVER YOU ARE MEASURING IS NOT DRY, THEN THERE'S NO REASON TO PROCEED WITH THE PROJECT.